Main picture

 Bio

-I am a final-year Ph.D. student in the Department of Statistics at UCLA, advised by Prof. Ying Nian Wu and Song-chun Zhu.
+I am a final-year Ph.D. student in the Machine Learning at UCLA, advised by Prof. Ying Nian Wu and Song-Chun Zhu.
 I was a member of the Center for Vision, Cognition, Learning, and Autonomy (VCLA).
 Previously, I conducted research at Amazon Rufus team and Amazon AGI team.

 My research explores the intersections of language modeling, representation learning, and decision-making.

-🌟 Actively seeking full-time Research Scientist position for 2025. 🌟
+🌟 Actively seeking full-time Research Scientist/MLE position for 2025. 🌟

 News